aman-109/axiomatic-spring-6378-HubPointCRM/README.md

 ## About Hubpoint
-- HubPoint is CRM website that provides app services, marketing and ad tools for the website which will divert traffic
+- HubPoint is Customer relationship management (CRM) website that provides app services, marketing and ad tools for the website which will divert traffic.

 [Go Live](https://hubpoint-aman-109.vercel.app/)